LiTrans/BSMD/README.md

 ## Layers

 The BSMD frameworks is described in [Layers](layers).
-The [Identification layer](layers/identification) is composed of mobility and other information that the nodes own.
+The [Identification layer](layers/identification) is composed by mobility and other information that the nodes own.
 In the [Contract layer](layers/contract) are the brokers who facilitate data transactions between nodes.
 The [Communication](layers/communication) layer contains functions to establish *peer-to-peer* connections.
 Finally, in the [Incentive](layers/incentive) layer are the rewards the *active* nodes receive for participating in consensus and the reward nodes receive for sharing (selling)